Join Us at Webster

 A female student is explaining something to three other students.

-Why a BA in Economics?
+Choose Webster for a BA in Economics

 A female student is explaining something to three other students.

-Economics graduates are employed in a wide range of industries, including government, politics, journalism, banking, insurance, and other financial sectors.
+Economics graduates are employed in a wide range of industries, including government, politics, journalism, banking, insurance and other financial sectors.
 Employers value economics graduates for their application of data and analytics to solve problems.
 Many graduates continue their studies at law school or other business graduate programs.

 Webster's Bachelor of Arts in Economics Program